softwarewolves/softwarewolves-doc/README.md

 The MC outputs information as the game progresses.

-###Switching between night and day

-Night and day last for a particular time period.
-To inform all players when the switch between night and day occurs, the MC changes the chatroom subject accordingly:
-* The chatroom topic that indicates the night has arrived and it's the werewolves turn:

-        Night

-* The chatroom topic that indicates the day has arrived and it's the villagers turn:

-        Day

 ###Private messages from the MC to the werewolf
 * At the start of each night, the MC indicates it is time for the werewolf to select a victim by sending the following private message to the werewolf: